don-ferris/SovrIT-PTI-Platform/README.md

 ### 1. Absolute Sovereignty & Zero-Trust Privacy
 No third party holds the keys or has access to your data, identity, or mesh network.
 Where your data passes through servers that are not under your control (e.g. phone calls from a mobile device), they do so in encrypted form.
 ### 2. Autonomous Functional Resiliency
 The system is _self-healing_.
-Continuous uptime monitoring is tethered to automated recovery pipelines that detect service degradation and trigger immediate rebuilds or relaunches.
+Continuous uptime monitoring is tethered to automated recovery pipelines that detect service degradation and trigger immediate **atomic rebuilds**.
 This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.
 ### 3. Global High Availability & Failover Redundancy
 SovrIT utilizes a geographically distant VPS Ghost Mirror to provide Ultra High Availability.
 Through automatic failover orchestration, critical services and data remain accessible even during local power outages, ISP failures, or catastrophic physical events like fire or theft.
 ### 4. Invisible & Active Security